lgngrvs/logangraves.com/posts/identities.md

 - *@lgngrvs@fosstodon.org on Mastodon (account pending approval)*

 Note that I won't add/follow you on Instagram and Snapchat if I don't know you.
+Both of those sites are quite a bit more personal than others, and I'd prefer not to make my social graph available to strangers.

 Instant Message: